flipkart-incubator/polyglot/README.md

 ## Where it fits
 ![polyglot infographic](https://github.com/flipkart-incubator/polyglot/raw/master/docs/polyglot_infographic.jpg)

+## Features
+* Transactional - limited to a shard (has to be explicitly defined), 2PC may be later
+* Secondary indices - read supported across shards.
+Possibly inconsistent writes (in the absence of 2PC).
+Also supports Eventually Consistent secondary indices (has to be explicitly defined) and Free-Text search.
+* Consistency - No loss of data with failure tolerance of 1 node in a shard.
+Possible loss with simultaneous failure of 2 or more nodes.
+RYW when limited to single shard.
+Writes limited to one shard and will fail across shards (2PC scenario)
+* SQL or a subset as the primary query language
+* Choice of Read Performance vs Mutable secondary indices
+* Availability - Read availability upto N-1 failures of nodes in a shard.
+Write availability affected by re-parenting duration (reparenting is automatic) and detection of failure (automatic except in case of network partitions)
+* Data Change propagation (with at least once delivery guarantees) with guaranteed ordering within a partition(a subset within a shard).
+During re-sharding, manual intervention may be needed to provide ordering guarantees.

 ## Getting help
 polyglot is in very early stages of evolution.
 For discussion, subscribe to the polyglot interest mailing list: http://groups.google.com/group/polyglot-interest